Walking for short distances and turning in lower-limb amputees: a study in low-cost prosthesis users: Discussion

+The relatively small sample size of subjects was sufficient for the specific hypotheses we tested, given the within-subjects comparisons and repeated measures design of our study.
+A follow-up study will be conducted to investigate the population with a larger sample size.
+A larger and more diverse sample will also allow us to observe the effect of other covariates such as body mass, age, gender, amputation level, height, time spent each day on their feet, and years since amputation.
 It would also be useful to repeat these experiments in other subject populations, including amputees wearing other prostheses with different mechanical properties.
-The Jaipur foot is a unique prosthesis, designed for Indian life and has features that make it mechanically different compared to other prostheses.
-Specifically, it has more mobility in the ankle and subtalar joint to allow squatting, sitting cross legged, and walking over uneven unpaved surfaces.
-It has three main pieces: a heel block and fore-foot-toe block made out of micro-cellular rubber bonded to a wooden ankle block.
-Tread rubber is used on the undersurface to provide traction and the entire assembly is covered in a skin colored compound to provide cosmesis and water proofing.
-We speculate that these construction features give more compliance, allowing its users to perform more three dimensional tasks; future work should consider more detailed biomechanical analyses for such 3D tasks.

-Finally, given the simplicity of these tasks, we propose that these distance-dependence of walking speeds and radius-dependence of walking speeds be used as routine measures of mobility not just in amputees, but also other subject populations such as the elderly and those with or recovering from other movement disorders.
+In conclusion, we have demonstrated that walking speed depends on the distance traveled for straight line walking and the turn radius while turning in amputee subjects wearing the Jaipur foot prostheses.
+Given the relative simplicity of these tasks, we propose that distance-dependence of walking speeds and radius-dependence of walking speeds be used as measures of mobility not just in amputees, but also other subject populations such as the elderly and those with or recovering from other movement disorders.